smortoga/smortoga/README.md

 With a strong background in Python, I possess strong aptitude at applying tools to derive meaningful insights from data sets.
 My ultimate goal is to bridge together the fields of data science & biomedical research to enable more effective development of treatments & therapies

 * 🌍  I'm based in Hannover, Germany
+* 🔭 I’m currently working @ Friedrich Loeffler Institute as Post doctoral fellow with focus on Data Science and Project/Data Management
 * ✉️  You can contact me at [sharifmortoga@gmail.com](mailto:sharifmortoga@gmail.com)
 * 🧠  I'm learning more about machine learning and project/data management.
 Off field (Violin)
 * 🤝  I'm open to collaborating on projects focused on data analysis (diagnostic, descriptive,exploratory, inferential, predictive and so on)